google/mtail/Building.md

 [Clone](http://github.com/google/mtail) the source from GitHub.

 mtail uses `make` to build.
-Type `make` at the commandline to install all the dependencies, and then build mtail.
+Type `make` at the commandline to install all the dependencies, and then build `mtail`.
 This assumes that your Go environment is already set up.

 Run the unit tests with `make test`, which invokes `gotest`.